Academic Conduct Policy from Student Rules

 - Appeal of academic sanction imposed by the faculty member: Students may appeal action taken by a faculty member as a result of suspected academic dishonesty according to the procedure for academic appeals as described in the Faculty Handbook and the Student Rules.

 - Appeal of University sanction imposed by the Student Services officer: The student may appeal the University sanction imposed by the Student Services officer according to the procedure for disciplinary appeals as described in the Student Rules.

 Communication And Coordination

 The department head will continue to keep the Dean of Student Affairs informed of subsequent action, including processing of appeals on a violation.
-The Dean of Student Life will inform the department head of any University action or sanction relative to the violation as well as any appeal of the University-imposed sanctions.
+The Dean of Student Affairs will inform the department head of any University action or sanction relative to the violation as well as any appeal of the University-imposed sanctions.